natgho-reidin/Selenium-installerX/README.md

 # Selenium-installerX
-Automatic Selenium and tools installer bash script. (for 64 bit)
+Automatic Selenium and tools installer bash script. (select 64 bit or 32 bit)

 #How to Use?
+(For 64 bit)
 $ sudo chmod +x seleniumInstaller64bit.sh

-$ ./seleniumInstaller64bit.sh
+$ sudo ./seleniumInstaller64bit.sh
+or
+#./seleniumInstaller64bit.sh

 # Where is my web drivers?
 Your drivers in /opt/seleniumdrivers